linux-system-roles/firewall/README.md

 List of addresses to add or remove from an ipset
 Used with `ipset`

-Entrys must be compatible with the ipset type of the `ipset` being created or modified.
+Entries must be compatible with the ipset type of the `ipset` being created or modified.

 ```yaml